Gaurav-Zaiswal/recipe-api/README.md

 # recipe-api
-Learn docker by creating recipe-api.
+Learning docker, TDD and Travis-ci by creating recipe-api.